jurgenheine/Marlin-with-Anycubic-i3-Mega-TFT/README.md

 If necessary, here are the two operations to do:

 *** PID Tuning:
-We start cold and we do a: M303 E0 S200 C8
+We start cold and we do a: M303 E0 S200 C8 U1

-We write down the values found at the end of the test:
+We see the values found at the end of the test:
 Recv: PID Autotune finished!
-Put the last Kp, Ki and Kd constant from below into Configuration.hRecv:
+Put the last Kp, Ki and Kd constant from below into Configuration.h
-• #define DEFAULT_Kp 14.23Recv:
+• #define DEFAULT_Kp 14.23
-• #define DEFAULT_Ki 1.03Recv:
+• #define DEFAULT_Ki 1.03
 • #define DEFAULT_Kd 49.32

-and makes a: M301 P14.23 I1.03 D49.32
 and we save with an M500

+(U1 directive allow to remove the need of manual update via a: M301 P14.23 I1.03 D49.32)

 *** Extruder Steps: